rhmodding/Tickompiler/docs/engines.rst

    0x7A is called after a half beat.

 0x88
    The "3!" text appears accompanied by the "Hit 3!" voice clip.
+Sounds after 1 beat.

 0x89
    Identical to 0x88, but the text appears for a shorter amount of time, and appears later.